 Styles of Yoga

 I teach a slower practice, taking time in the poses, allowing your body to stretch and strengthen.
 This is slow medicine in a fast-paced world.
-Exploring different elements of yoga in a private session or group class allows you to discover what best serves your body.

 “It’s amazing how hard you can work moving slowly and deliberately!” – Julia P.